skip to content

 We are a group of physicists and materials scientists studying the photophysics in (templated) organic and hybrid semiconductors using ultrafast and steady-state optical spectroscopy.

-We currently have a fully-funded PhD position opening on ultrafast optical spectroscopy of (templated) organic semiconductors in our (sub-)group starting from April 2024 or later, please check the "Open Positions" section for more information.
-To apply, please send your CV, letter of motivation and academic transcripts via email to Dr. Tianyi Wang (twang@ph2.uni-koeln.de) and Prof. Paul van Loosdrecht (pvl@ph2.uni-koeln.de).
+We currently have a fully-funded PhD position opening on ultrafast optical spectroscopy of (templated) organic semiconductors in our (sub-)group starting immediately or on a later date upon mutual agreement.
+Please check the "Open Positions" section for more information and send your application (including CV, letter of motivation, and academic transcripts and certificates for bachelor and master studies) via the online jobportal of University of Cologne HERE.
+Informal inquiries to the position can be sent to Dr. Tianyi Wang (twang@ph2.uni-koeln.de).

 Dr. Tianyi Wang